Landings on Rendova: 30 June landings

 Admiral Richmond K. Turner commanded the invasion fleet—consisting of four transports and two supply ships, screened by eight destroyers—from his flagship, the attack transport McCawley.
 A small advanced party of two companies from the 172nd Infantry Regiment was sent ashore around Rendova Harbor guided by a British officer, Major Martin Clemens and Lieutenant Frederick Rhoades, a Royal Australian Navy officer.
 Along with a small group of local police constables, they intended on linking up with an Australian coastwatcher, Flight Lieutenant Dick Horton, who would assist them in establishing the beachhead prior to the main landing.
-Strong winds pushed the advanced party off course and ultimately they did not make contact with Horton until the first wave was making its run to the shore.
+Strong winds pushed the advanced party off course, and ultimately they did not make contact with Horton until the first wave was making its run to the shore.
 After arriving at the correct beach, Clemens and Rhoades led their men in a quick attack on a house in Rendova Plantation, killing two Japanese behind the beach.

-By 06:00 hours, the main Allied landings on Rendova, delivering troops from the 43rd Division, had begun, albeit chaotically.
-The U.S. Marine Corps' official history describes the initial landing as "hurried", "[having] all the appearance of a regatta rather than a coordinated landing" and "chaotic in the extreme"; nevertheless, troops from the 103rd Field Artillery Battalion, along with Marines from the 9th Defense Battalion and Seebees from the 24th Naval Construction Battalion secured the beach although they were hampered by sporadic sniper fire.
+By 06:00, the 43rd Division had begun landing.
+The U.S. Marine Corps' official history describes the initial landing as "hurried", "[having] all the appearance of a regatta rather than a coordinated landing" and "chaotic in the extreme"; nevertheless, troops from the 103rd Field Artillery Battalion, along with Marines from the 9th Defense Battalion and Seabees from the 24th Naval Construction Battalion secured the beach although they were hampered by sporadic sniper fire.
 The appearance of a Japanese "Betty" bomber which circled the landing zone but did not attack also slowed progress.
 The Japanese defenders reported back to their commanders that "due to the tenacious interference by enemy fighter planes, a decisive blow could not be stuck against the enemy landing convoy" and that the landings were an "absolutely miraculous" and "speedy disembarkation of the enemy."